great-expectations/great_expectations/docs/reference/expectations/result_format.md

 ```

 ## Behavior for `COMPLETE`
+# TODO THIS IS WHERE IT NEEDS TO BE UPDATEDj
 A `result` is generated with all available justification for why an expectation was met or not.
 The format is
 intended for debugging pipelines or developing detailed regression tests.